 Among those participating on the Syrian side was Farid Ghadry, a U.S.-based businessman who headed the Reform Party of Syria.
 According to Robert Dreyfuss, Ghadry is "a pro-Israeli Syrian who's maintained ties to neoconservatives in Washington and who is close to [David] Wurmser and his wife, Meyrav Wurmser, the director of Middle East affairs for the Hudson Institute."

-Earlier, in January 2007, Cheney wrote a sharply worded op-ed in the Post titled "Retreat Isn't an Option."
-The piece, which came on the heels of President Bush's controversial decision to boost troop levels in Iraq and threaten military action against Iraq's neighbors, implicitly attacked the U.S. public for weakness on the war on terror.
+In January 2007, she wrote a sharply worded op-ed in the Post titled "Retreat Isn't an Option."
+The piece, which came on the heels of President Bush's controversial decision to boost troop levels in Iraq, implicitly attacked the U.S. public for weakness on the war on terror.
 "American troops will win if we show even one-tenth the courage here at home that they show every day on the battlefield," wrote Cheney.
 "And by the way, you cannot wish failure on our soldiers' mission and claim, at the same time, to be supporting the troops.
 It just doesn't compute."

 Cheney's husband, Philip Perry, served as general counsel to the Department of Homeland Security during the Bush presidency.